mpieva/quicksand-build/README.md

   Pipeline ARGS
        --outdir   PATH    : Directory to save the output in.
 (Default = "out") --kmer     KMER    : The kmer-size to be used for the kraken database are created.
-(Default=22) --include  STRING  : comma-separated string of taxa to be downloaded from NCBI RefSeq. e.g. "Mammalia".
+(Default=22) --include  STRING  : comma-separated string of taxa (or NCBI accession IDs) to be downloaded from NCBI RefSeq. e.g. "Mammalia".
 (Default='root')
-       --exclude  STRING  : comma-separated string of taxa to exclude from the DB, e.g. "Pan,Gorilla".
+       --exclude  STRING  : comma-separated string of taxa (or NCBI accession IDs) to exclude from the DB, e.g. "Pan,Gorilla".
        --genomes  PATH    : A folder with extra genomes to be included in the database construction (see below) --taxonomy PATH    : A folder containing custom NCBI style `names.dmp` and `nodes.dmp` files.
 If provided, skip download of taxonomy from NCBI
        --gbff     PATH    : A folder containing gbff.gz files.
 If provided, skip download of RefSeq from NCBI